RWTH-LTT/optimex/README.md

 This is a Python package for transition pathway optimization based on time-explicit Life Cycle Assessment (LCA). `optimex` helps identify optimal process portfolios and deployment timing in systems with multiple processes producing the same product, aiming to minimize dynamically accumulating environmental impacts over time.

-`optimex` builds on top of the [Brightway LCA framework](https://docs.brightway.dev/en/latest).
-If you are looking for a time-explicit assessment rather than an optimization tool, make sure to check out our time-explicit LCA package [`bw_timex`](https://docs.brightway.dev/projects/bw-timex/en/latest/).
+`optimex` builds on top of the optimization framework [pyomo](https://github.com/Pyomo/pyomo) the LCA framework [Brightway](https://docs.brightway.dev/en/latest).
+If you are looking for a time-explicit LCA rather than an optimization tool, make sure to check out [`bw_timex`](https://docs.brightway.dev/projects/bw-timex/en/latest/).

 ## Installation